graphql/graphiql/README.md

 - `operationName`: an optional name of which GraphQL operation should be executed.

 - `response`: an optional JSON string to use as the initial displayed response.
-If not provided, no response will be initialy shown.
+If not provided, no response will be initially shown.
 You might provide this if illustrating the result of the initial query.

 - `storage`: an instance of [Storage][] GraphiQL will use to persist state.
 Only `getItem` and `setItem` are called.
 Default: window.localStorage